UKPLab/acl2019-ctest-difficulty-manipulation/code/README.md

 # Instructions for running the code for generating manipulated C-tests

-Please ensure to have set up python 3 and to *download* and include all necessary resources and put them into a folder named *DKPro-Core*.
-Additionally, ensure that *DifficultyPrediction.jar* [1] lies within the folder where the code is executed.
+The code runs under python 3.
+Please ensure to download *all* necessary resources (see below) and put them into a folder named `DKPro-Core`.

+Make sure to download the [DifficultyPrediction.jar](https://public.ukp.informatik.tu-darmstadt.de/acl19-C_test-difficulty-manipulation/DifficultyPrediction.jar) and put it to the folder where the code is executed (`code/`).

+## Setting up the resources

-To set up the DKPro-Core environment properly, please download following resources and put them into the specified folders:
+To set up the DKPro-Core environment properly, you require access to additional resources which we either cannot distribute freely or are too big to host them ourselves.
+Please request access to the following resources and put them into the specified folders:

-* [TreeTagger and Chunker](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) : Put the binaries under `~/DKPro-Core/Treebank/lib/en/`
+* [TreeTagger and Chunker](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) : Put the English binaries under `~/DKPro-Core/Treebank/lib/en/`
 * [Web1T](https://catalog.ldc.upenn.edu/LDC2006T13) :  1gram, 2gram, and 3gram to be placed unter `~/DKPro-Core/web1t/en/`
 * [Semantic analysis calculated on the Wikipedia corpus](https://public.ukp.informatik.tu-darmstadt.de/baer/wp_eng_lem_nc_c.zip) : To be extracted to `~/DKPro-Core/difficultyResources/`

+## Setting up the virtual environment and running the code

 1. Create a virtual environment, e.g. using conda: